 My group has also been active in other environmental hydrology research, including the greenhouse gas footprint of natural gas, contaminant transport in urban watersheds, and water administration in Colorado.

 My research program has received over $1.8 million in external funding to date (plus additional support for collaborators).
 Granting agencies include the U.S. National Science Foundation (NSF), the U.S. Department of Energy, and the Colorado Department of Public Health and Environment.
 For details, please click the publications or research links above.

-NEW FOR 2018: I am serving as co-editor for a special issue of the journal Water focused on groundwater contamination and remediation.
-Manuscripts are due now.
-For details, please see the call for papers.
+JUST PUBLISHED: I recently served as co-editor for a special issue of the journal Water focused on groundwater contamination and remediation.
+Water is open-access, so I invite you to visit the special issue.

 It has been my honor and privilege to teach hundreds of students since 1995 when I joined Teach for America.
 My current teaching portfolio includes fluid mechanics, water supply and distribution systems, and hydrology (surface water, groundwater, and vadose zone).
 For details on each on these classes—including the syllabus, software, reading, and homework for each—please click the teaching link above.

 NEW FOR 2018: I am the civil engineering advisor for a first-of-its kind, NSF-funded certificate program on Environmental Stewardship of Indigenous Lands (ESIL).
 For more details, please visit the ESIL website.